ios-public-workshops/NewsFetcherWorkshops/Workshop4/Workshop4-Delightful.md

 - Complete the [workshop 1 tutorial](../Workshop1/Workshop1-Creation.md)
 - Complete the [workshop 2 tutorial](../Workshop2/Workshop2-Networking.md)
 - Complete the [workshop 3 tutorial](../Workshop3/Workshop3-Beautiful.md)
+- Admin access to your laptop
+    - Type `sudo date` in the `Terminal` app
+    - You will be prompted for a password
+    - Enter your Mac's current user password
+    - If you see a date like `Sat 21 Sep 2019 13:55:40 CEST`, you have Admin access :check:
+    - If you see something like `<user> is not in the sudoers file.
+This incident will be reported.` try logging into a different user account on your Mac

 ## 1. Better image downloading
 1. Let's start by improving our image downloading.
 Last workshop we used the file `ImageDownloading.swift` to download our images.
 We used a placeholder image that shows while an image is downloading, or when an image fails to load:

     <img src="images/simulator_image_placeholders.png" height="600"  title="Cells with placeholder image" alt="Cells with placeholder image">

+1. This works, but has some fairly basic flaws:
-1. This doesn't give the user much feedback on what is happening.
-They don't know whether the image is currently downloaded, or whether the image failed to load for some reason.
-Also, we redownload the image every time the user scrolls.
-Rather than add a whole lot of functionality to `ImageDownloading.swift`, let's consider using a `Pod` instead.
+    - User doesn't know whether the image is currently downloading, or whether the image failed to load
+    - We redownload the image every time the user scrolls

+1. Rather than add a whole lot of functionality to `ImageDownloading.swift`, let's consider using an existing library instead.

-1. [CocoaPods](https://www.cocoapods.org) is an industry standard package manager used in the iOS development community.
-A package manager allows us to quickly add 3rd party (not written by Apple) packages or libraries to our app.
-CocoaPods refers these libraries as `Pods`.
+1. As in most development environments, iOS has multiple package managers that can be used to quickly add 3rd party (not written by Apple) libraries (also known as packages) to our app.
+    - [CocoaPods](https://www.cocoapods.org) is one of the most popular package manager used in the iOS community.
+CocoaPods refers to libraries as `Pods` and most iOS libraries on GitHub have CocaoPod support.
-    - In 2019 Apple released its own [Swift Package Manager](https://github.com/apple/swift-package-manager).
-Apple's  Swift Package Manager is owned by Apple which is an important consideration for iOS.
-Apple can and does make changes that break 3rd party tools, but CocoaPods is well supported and still has a larger library of available packages, so we will use it for this example.
+    - In 2019 Apple released the [Swift Package Manager](https://github.com/apple/swift-package-manager).
+Swift Package Manager is owned by Apple which is an important consideration for iOS.
+Apple can and does break functionality required by 3rd party tools from time to time.
+Swift Package Manager is still quite new, so the number of packages available does not yet match CocoaPods

-1. We're going to add the Pod `Kingfisher` to our app.
+1. We're going to add the Pod `Kingfisher` to our app using CocoaPods.

+1. First we need to install the CocoaPods tool as a [ruby gem](https://guides.rubygems.org/what-is-a-gem/).
+Type the command `sudo gem install cocoapods` in the Terminal app.
+The Terminal will ask for your password, then start downloading and installing lot of files.

 - Add Cocoa Pods pod for easier image downloading